Lockheed Martin F-22A Raptor - Transforming the Aerial Warfare

 Lockheed Martin F-22A Raptor

-Hello, I’d like to re-introduce and suggest the Lockheed Martin F-22A Raptor as an addition to the US Aviation tech tree.
-It is the first all-weather stealth fighter to enter US Air Force service.
-It is known to possess a combination of stealth, supercruise, supermaneuverability, and integrated avionics with first-look, first-kill capability against multiple targets.
-It was developed after the successful results of YF-22 from the Advanced Tactical Fighter program in the 1980s-1990s.
+Hello, I’d like to re-introduce and suggest the Lockheed Martin F-22A Raptor for the US aviation tech tree.
+As the first all-weather stealth fighter in US Air Force service, it combines stealth, supercruise, supermaneuverability, and integrated avionics with first-look, first-kill capability against multiple targets.
+This legendary aircraft was developed after the successful YF-22 prototype from the Advanced Tactical Fighter program in the 1980s-1990s.

 Key Characteristics